nowaproj/docs/docs/logic/variables.md

 1.  **By adding variables to a screen or component, then connect them to the property**: Select the screen/component you wish to add a variable to > scroll down to the "Variables" section > click on `+` to add a variable> include the name, the type, the default value of the variable> click on "Create".

 After doing so, you have a variable in your screen/component that can be accessed from any property for any widget in that screen/component.
-To connect a property to that variable, Select the widget in that screen/component > click on the property name in the details panel > choose the variable in the list
+To connect a property to that variable, **Select the widget in that screen/component > Click on the property name in the details panel > Choose the variable in the list**

 ![](./img/addingVar1.gif)